yandex/yandex-tank/docs/configuration.rst

 Pandora
 ^^^^^^^
-Pandora is a load generator written in Go.
-For now it supports only SPDY/3, plugins for other protocols (HTTP/2, HTTP, Websocker, XMPP maybe) are on the way.
+`Pandora <https://github.com/yandex/pandora>`_ is a load generator written in Go.
+For now it supports only SPDY/3 and HTTP(S).
+Plugins for other protocols
+(HTTP/2, Websocket, XMPP) are on the way.

 First of all you'll need to obtain a binary of pandora and place it somewhere on your machine.
 By default, Yandex.Tank will try to just run ``pandora`` (or you could specify a path to binary in ``pandora_cmd``).